bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 That's winter for you at least for now it's still a little bit light.
 For example while we're recording It's still light and it's past six.
 That's the really dreadful moment for me when the clock changes.
-We go back to the...
-We revert.

 Sjors Provoost: 00:00:55

-They might say this.
 Well, we go to standard time, although some people want to change it and make the summertime the default, which I think is terrible.

 Aaron van Wirdum: 00:01:03

-I would definitely prefer that, just because I don't get up that early anyways so I like to optimize my my Sun hours
+I would definitely prefer that, just because I don't get up that early anyways so I like to optimize my sun hours

 Sjors Provoost: 00:01:13